 Chuck Van Meter was appointed to the Council in late 2007 and elected the following year.
 Chuck had served on the Planning Commission since 1999 as well as the Design Review Board and had served as a Chair for both boards.
 He has lived in Heron Grove for about 13 years and has an MBA in Business Administration.
 He is President and CEO of Interactive Northwest, Inc., a software development company based in Tualatin.
 Chuck serves as the City representative to the Washington County Coordinating Committee for Transportation and Land Use as well as the Washington County 911 Agency.
 He invests time in a number of local non-profit service organizations.

-Keith Jehnke has been a resident of the City since 1996 and served 3 years on the Planning Commission prior to being appointed to the City Council in 2010.
-Keith is also serving as the City’s representative on the Tigard Intergovernmental Water Board.
-Keith is a local employer, being a founder and an owner of AKS Engineering & Forestry, LLC a civil engineering, land surveying, forestry, arborist, planning and landscape architecture firm located in Sherwood, OR, and Vancouver, WA.
+Keith Jehnke has been a resident of the City since 1996 and served 3 years on the Planning Commission prior to being appointed to the City Council in the spring of 2010.
+Keith was subsequently elected to the City Council in the next general election.
+Keith is also serving as the City’s representative on the Tigard Water Advisory Board.
+Keith was a local employer, being a founder and an owner of AKS Engineering & Forestry, LLC, a civil engineering, land surveying, forestry, arborist, natural resources, planning and landscape architecture firm headquartered in Tualatin.
+Keith retired from AKS in 2019 but is still active managing a number of residential, light industrial, and commercial properties with his wife, Debi.
 Keith is a fiscal conservative who believes in property owner rights with minimal intervention.
 He is dedicated to increasing safe pedestrian access to all of Durham including children friendly pathway connections between neighborhoods.
-Keith is a licensed Civil and Environmental Engineer, a licensed Land Surveyor, a Certified Arborist and has a degree in Civil Engineering and a degree in Forest Engineering from Oregon State University.
+Keith is a licensed Civil and Environmental Engineer, a licensed Land Surveyor, a Certified Arborist and has degrees in Civil Engineering and Forest Engineering from Oregon State University.

 Calendar of Meetings